RattleyCooper/warble/README.md

 # Warble

-Warble is a commind line steganography tool that can embed files into the pixel data of images.
-You can also import warble to use programatically with nim.
+Warble is a command line steganography tool/nim library that can embed files into the pixel data of images.

 Encoding/decoding functions based on the steganography library by treeform: